bsharathramesh/HW2_SoftwareEngineering/README.md

 ## Metric Evaluation of the Developers

-1) Every Developer's performance is analysed with respect to three major parameters
+1) Every Developer's performance is analysed with respect to four major parameters

-2) The first major parameter is with respect to the debugging time taken by the developer to complete the given task.
+2) The first parameter is with respect to the debugging time taken by the developer to complete the given task.

 3) Here the task is considered to be completed if all the three test cases provided are passed successfully.